Custom class: landing-image

 The two sites occupy more than three acres of the school grounds, one predominately for Nursery, Reception and Year 1, and a much larger site accessed over a small bridge for children in Year 2 and above.
 Alongside this is a fenced vegetable garden, consisting of raised beds for vegetables, flowers, herbs and a small pond.
 The children assist in planting seeds and bulbs.
 Annually the pond affords us the opportunity to see frogspawn develop into frogs, which they then release into the nearby stream.
 The garden also provides an abundance of insects to aid pollination.
 There have been a number of fruit trees that have been planted since 2012 that are used in foraging activities.
 There are also multiple elder trees, which provide the chance to create elderflower cordial and elder fritters.
 We also make nettle soup and tea, and delicious hedgerow compote, alongside other foods.

-Both sites have recently benefited from bespoke octagonal woodland shelters, with canvas roofs and log seating.
+Both sites are furnished with bespoke octagonal woodland shelters, with canvas roofs and log seating.
 They are equipped with large fire bowls for group cooking, and staying warm on the colder days.
 These shelters act as base camps during FS lessons but also provide excellent outdoor learning zones, for other subjects such as wellbeing and science.

 Alongside activities and skills taught to the children, we often link with class topics.
 A good example of this would be the Vikings theme in Year 2, where we create long boats complete with sails, and enjoy a Viking feast.
-In Middle School’s ‘Take One’ Indian project last year, the children built mud brick ovens, and cooked chappatis on them.
+In Middle School’s ‘Take One’ Indian project, the children built mud brick ovens, and cooked chappatis on them.

 For the children in Nursery and Reception, the focus is on the sensory experience of being outdoors.
 Whatever time of year, something is going on, and we combine their activities with the seasons.
 Examples of this include identifying plants and flowers in springtime, bird watching, animal tracking, bug identification, making bug hotels, and playing in the mud kitchens.